CEMPD/VERDI/doc/Release_Notes/README.md

 The following new features were added:

-*Visualize differences between time-independent model files (#341) *Reading netCDF files with unconventional dimension names (#344) *calculate layer (sum and mean) statistics for all layers or a subset of layers chosen in the dataset panel followed by creation of a new tile plot. (#345)
+*Visualize differences between time-independent model files (#341)

+*Reading netCDF files with unconventional dimension names (#344)

+*Calculate layer (sum and mean) statistics for all layers or a subset of layers chosen in the dataset panel followed by creation of a new tile plot. (#345)

 The following issues were fixed: